 She would then chastise me for being silly and tell me to move on.
 It would have been her way of dealing with things.
 Dismissing them and then getting on with life.
 If life was as easy as that I wouldn’t be writing this blog in my living room but in the south of France somewhere.

 So you take small steps until you are ready.
 I went for bereavement counselling as part of those small steps I am not ashamed to say I got help with losing mum.
 There is no shame in asking for help from anyone.
 It hasn’t been easy but I am glad I did it.
 It doesn’t make me any weaker or less of a man it means I am being honest about what I am feeling and willing enough to take steps to being well again.

 I few weeks I posted a blog about looking towards the future and trying to comprehend life after the death of my mother.
 The post got me thinking that taking small steps to achieving something was the way forward.
 I know that from time under the CBT therapist she mentioned about setting smaller goals and putting a step forward in ways I know that could be measured and achievable.

 I turned to one of my great loves.
 Photography? no. Drinking? no. Ogling young men?
 NO!
 Just tell us!!!

-It always make me chuckle when people ask me if I like a certain food as I pat my belly as say I didn’t get this size chumping on sticks of celery.
+It always makes me chuckle when people ask me if I like a certain food as I pat my belly as say I didn’t get this size chomping on sticks of celery.
 I learned to like all food.
 It was a given in my household growing up that if you didn’t like what you were given you would go hungry as there was no alternative.